nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Finding a doctor <a name="find-doctor"/>

 ### Listing all doctors <a name="list-doctors"/>

+### Editing a doctor's remark <a name="remark-doctor"/>
+1. Editing a doctor's remark while all doctors are being shown

+    1. Prerequisites: `toggle` to the `Doctors` tab.
+List all doctors using the `list` command.

+    2. Test case: `remark 1 r/Comes at 8am`<br>
+       Expected: First doctor's remarks are edited to `Orthopedic`.
+Details of the edited contact are shown in the status message.

+    3. Test case: `remark 1 r/`<br>
+       Expected: First doctor's remarks are deleted.
+Details of the edited contact are shown in the status message.

+    4. Test case: `remark 0 r/Comes at 8am`<br>
+       Expected: No doctor's remarks are edited.
+Response box displays error message: "Invalid command format! ..."

+    5. Other incorrect edit commands to try: `remark`, `remark x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous test case.

+2. Editing a doctor while some doctors are being shown
+    1. Prerequisites: `toggle` to the `Doctors` tab.
+List some doctors using `find XYZ` (XYZ is the name of an existing doctor).

+    2. Test cases are similar to those above.

+### Adding a tag to a doctor <a name="add-tag-doctor"/>
+1. Adding a tag to a doctor while all doctors are being shown

+    1. Prerequisites: `toggle` to the `Doctor` tab.
+List all doctor using the `list` command.

+    2. Test case: `tag -a 1 t/Pediatrician`<br>
+       Expected: `Pediatrician` is deleted from the first doctor.
+Details of the edited contact are shown in the status message.

+    3. Test case: `tag -a 1 t/`<br>
+       Expected: No tag is added to the doctor.
+Response box displays error message: "A tag must be provided."

+    4. Test case: `tag -a 0 t/Pediatrician`<br>
+       Expected: No tag is added to any doctor.
+Response box displays error message: "Invalid command format! ..."

+    5. Other incorrect edit commands to try: `tag`, `tag -a t/`, `tag -a x t/`, `tag -e`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous test case.

+2. Adding a tag to a doctor while some doctors are being shown
+    1. Prerequisites: `toggle` to the `Patient` tab.
+List some doctor using `find XYZ` (XYZ is the name of an existing doctor).

+    2. Test cases are similar to those above.

+### Deleting a tag of a doctor <a name="delete-tag-doctor"/>
+1. Deleting a tag of a doctor while all doctors are being shown

+    1. Prerequisites: `toggle` to the `Doctor` tab.
+List all doctors using the `list` command.<br>
+       First doctor has `Pediatrician` tag.
+Tag can be added using the following command: `tag -a 1 t/Pediatrician`.

+    2. Test case: `tag -d 1 t/Pediatrician`<br>
+       Expected: First doctor's `Pediatrician` tag is deleted.
+Details of the edited contact are shown in the status message.

+    3. Test case: `tag -d 1 t/Osteopath`<br>
+       Expected: No tag is deleted from the doctor.
+Response box displays error message: "The tag does not exist."

+    4. Test case: `tag -d 1 t/`<br>
+       Expected: No tag is deleted from the doctor.
+Response box displays error message: "A tag must be provided."

+    5. Test case: `tag -d 0 t/Pediatrician`<br>
+       Expected: No tag is deleted from any doctor.
+Response box displays error message: "Invalid command format! ..."

+    6. Other incorrect edit commands to try: `tag`, `tag -d t/`, `tag -d x t/`, `tag -e`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous test case.

+2. Deleting a tag of a doctor while some doctors are being shown
+    1. Prerequisites: `toggle` to the `Patient` tab.
+List some doctor using `find XYZ` (XYZ is the name of an existing doctor). <br>
+       First doctor has `Pediatrician` tag.
+Tag can be added using the following command: `tag -a 1 t/Pediatrician`.

+    2. Test cases are similar to those above.

 ### Adding an appointment <a name="appointment"/>
 1. Add an appointment